Kyiv was surrounded in 1941 as the Nazis closed in. The Russian army defended the city.

 The next day, in retaliation, the Nazis executed 4,000 Russian prisoners.

-As the Germans closed in on Kyiv, residents dug tank traps, built bunkers, and planted mines.
+As the Germans closed in on Kyiv, residents dug tank traps, built bunkers and planted mines.

 It was a futile effort.

 On Sept.
-19, 1941, German Field Marshal Walter von Reichenau’s Sixth Army fought its way into Kyiv.
+19, 1941, German Field Marshal Walter von Reichenau’s 6th Army fought its way into Kyiv.
 By noon, the Germans had seized the old citadel and raised the Nazi flag, the swastika.

-In the end, 665,000 Russian soldiers were taken prisoner in the Kyiv pocket, historian and retired U.S. Army Col. David M. Glantz, wrote in his 1995 book, “When Titans Clashed.”
+In the end, 665,000 Russian soldiers were taken prisoner in the Kyiv pocket, historian and retired U.S. Army Col. David M. Glantz wrote in his 1995 book “When Titans Clashed.”

-Many of them would die of starvation, on death marches, in labor and concentration camps.
+Many of them would die of starvation, on death marches, and in labor and concentration camps.
 Of the 3.3 million Russians captured in 1941, roughly 2 million would be dead by the next year, Stahel wrote.

-“The Battle of Kiev was undoubtedly a great tactical victory,” the German general Heinz Guderian, a key architect of the Nazi triumph, wrote after the war.
+“The Battle of Kiev was undoubtedly a great tactical victory,” German Gen. Heinz Guderian, a key architect of the Nazi triumph, wrote after the war.

 Hitler called it “the biggest battle in the history of the world.”